 This myth actually has its origins in World War II.
 During the Blitzkrieg of Great Britain, troops of the Royal Air Force developed a striking ability to repel German pilots.
 We now know that this was the creation of a new radar technology.
 In order to confuse the Germans and protect their secret technology, the British undertook a propaganda campaign that claimed that carrots and Vitamin A were responsible for their soldiers’ impressive night vision.
 The idea took off and has been in the public imagination since.

 So, what did you guess?
 Tell us on Twitter or Facebook if you got it right!
 Old wives’ tales are fun, while some sound outright crazy.
 They hearken back to a time when medical remedies were mostly the best guess based on what’s worked before.
 For this reason, it’s probably more surprising that some of them have been proven to work!
 If you have any homespun remedies you want us to look into, or you enjoyed this little game, send us your thoughts.
-You can get in touch with us on social media or email@example.com.
+You can get in touch with us on social media or email at firstname.lastname@example.org.

 Proof for Cold Weather Can Lead to a Cold